 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-The Baraboo Range Preservation Association takes about 8 to 12 birding walks with High School Environmental Sciences and Biology classes, plus bird hikes are scheduled for 2017 at the Maxwell Potter Conservancy in 2017.
+The Baraboo Range Preservation Association takes about 8 to 12 birding walks with High School Environmental Sciences and Biology classes, plus bird hikes are scheduled for 2019 at the UW-Baraboo Campus woods as well as the Maxwell Potter Conservancy.

 M. Show that your community participates in the Natural Resources Foundation’s Great Wisconsin Birdathonto raise money for your community and for statewide conservation.